clojuredocs/guides/README.md

 # CDS: A Clojure Doc Site

-An assorted collection of tutorials, guides, and other documentation (all by various authors) for the Clojure programming language.
+An assorted collection of tutorials, guides, and other documentation (by various authors) for the Clojure programming language.
 Currently available [here, in lovely html](http://www.unexpected-vortices.com/clojure/cds/index.html).